 Despite Death Valley's fearsome reputation and famously barren landscape, the National Park Service, hotel operators and a number of recreation companies have taken steps to ensure that your trip is as smooth as it is inspiring.
-The Death Valley infrastructure includes gift shops, outfitters, postal services and all the other necessities that make planning a trip easy.
+The Death Valley infrastructure includes all necessities that make planning a trip easy.